List of U.S. states and territories by historical population

 The population growth of each U.S. state from 1970 to 2020.

 This is a list of U.S. states and territories by historical population, as enumerated every decade by the United States Census.
 As required by the United States Constitution, a census has been conducted every 10 years since 1790.
 Although the decennial census collects a variety of information that has been used in demographic studies, marketing, and other enterprises, the purpose of the census as stated in the Constitution is to produce an "actual enumeration" of the number of persons in the states in order to calculate their Congressional apportionment.

 As the United States has grown in area and population, new states have been formed out of U.S. territories or the division of existing states.
 The population figures provided here reflect modern state boundaries.
 Shaded areas of the tables indicate census years when a territory or the part of another state had not yet been admitted as a new state.
 (Note: The District of Columbia is not shaded.)
 Since 1920, the "total population" of the United States has been considered the population of all the States and the District of Columbia; territories and other possessions were counted as additional population.
 (Note: Prior to 1920, territories in the continental United States were generally included in the total population figure, but more far-flung territories were not.)
 As of 2021, five U.S. territories (American Samoa, Guam, the Northern Mariana Islands, Puerto Rico and the U.S. Virgin Islands), along with the U.S. Minor Outlying Islands, are not included in the count of total U.S. population.

-1790–1860, census data
+1790 to 1860, Census Data

-Total population, 1790–1860
+Total population, 1790 to 1860

-Total population counts for the Censuses of 1790 through 1860 include both free and enslaved persons.
+Total population counts for the Censuses of 1790-1860 include both free and enslaved persons.
 Native Americans were not identified in the Census of 1790 through 1840 and only sporadically from 1850 until 1890, if they lived outside of Indian Territory or off reservations.
 Beginning with the 1900 census, Native Americans were fully enumerated along with the general population.